Sage-Bionetworks-Workflows/nf-dynamic-challenge/README.md

 1. Created a Synapse project shared with challenge participants.
 2. Created an evaluation queue within the Synapse project.
-3. One or more Docker image submissions must have already been submitted to your evaluation queue.
+3. One or more Docker images have already been submitted to your evaluation queue.
-4. Created a submission view that at least includes the `id`, `status` columns.
+4. Created a submission view that includes the `id` and `status` columns.
 5. Added the input data for evaluating submissions to a folder within your Synapse project.

 ### Running the workflow